chirayupd/QT-First/README.md

 5. Select the options Bold / Unbold / Superscript / Subscript as required.
 6. To read my Resume, click on About Me option on the top left corner.
 7. Select the option to read resume.

+#### OpenOCR Files

+1. Open the qpadfinal.pro in QT software
+2. Run the file

 ### What has been done?